rune/rune/README.md

 ### Rune.deterministicRandom

-Rune provides a random number generator that uses the challenge number as seed.
-This random number generator will therefore always provide the same random values for the same challenge number.
+Returns a value between 0 and 1 in a deterministic way.

 ```js
 const obstacleSpeed = Rune.deterministicRandom()
 ```

+Rune provides a deterministic random number generator that uses the challenge number as seed.
+This random number generator will always provide the same random values for the same challenge number.

 You can use `Rune.deterministicRandom()` instead of `Math.random()` in your map generation code to ensure all players play the same map.
 The `Rune.deterministicRandom()` function returns a value between 0 and 1 similar to `Math.random()`.